Supplements and meds that can influence your cortisol saliva results

 Over the years, thyroid patients with suspected adrenal problems learned that if they maintain taking certain supplements and certain medications up until doing saliva testing, they don’t get to see what their adrenals are doing “without influence”.

-i.e. when possible, we found we want to treat the “natural state” of our adrenal function, not the “influenced state”.
+i.e. when possible, we found we want to treat the “natural state” of our adrenal function, not the “influenced state”…if possible.

 Below is a list of more common supplements or medications that may be influencing adrenals.
-Many patients state they stop taking as many of the over-the-counter supplements they can for up to two weeks before testing.
+Many patients state they stop taking as many of the over-the-counter supplements they can for “up to” two weeks before testing.
+Some may not be able to go that long without them.

-IMPORTANT NOTE: Some of the below are not easy to get off, or shouldn’t be stopped!
-For example, if dangerous depression would return by getting off 5-HTP or anti-depressants, patients might nix getting off that.
-Always work with your doctor before considering stopping any medication or supplement, please!
+IMPORTANT NOTE: Some of the below are not easy to get off, or shouldn’t be stopped.
+For example, if dangerous depression would return by getting off 5-HTP or anti-depressants, patients might need to nix getting off that.
+Always work with your doctor before considering stopping any medication or important supplement, please!

-SUPPLEMENTS OR SUPPORTS THAT COULD AFFECT ADRENAL FUNCTION:
+SUPPLEMENTS OR SUPPORTS THAT COULD AFFECT ADRENAL FUNCTION (giving a somewhat false idea):

 - Adrenal glandulars